nicsuzor/wikijuris/ausip/patent-infringement.markdown

 There must be a continuous use of the invention.
 This defence can apply where a prior user learns of invention through publication or use in the prescribed circumstances mentioned in s 24(1)(a).
 A prior user can assign his or her rights to another.

-The examination process is susceptible to error, this is why the //Act// makes it clear that a grant of a patent is no guarantee of validity.
+The examination process is susceptible to error, this is why the _Act_ makes it clear that a grant of a patent is no guarantee of validity.
 This defence is largely relevant where the prior user does not wish to challenge the validity of the patent.

 ### Exemptions for Obtaining Regulatory Approvals

-Pursuant to s 119A of the //Act//, a pharmaceutical patent is not infringed if a person exploits an invention solely for the purpose of obtaining TGA approval of goods intended for therapeutic use; or obtaining similar regulatory approval in a foreign country.
+Pursuant to s 119A of the _Act_, a pharmaceutical patent is not infringed if a person exploits an invention solely for the purpose of obtaining TGA approval of goods intended for therapeutic use; or obtaining similar regulatory approval in a foreign country.

 This exception is for generic versions of drugs and for regulatory approval to be sought during the patent term.
 This is in place to ensure that when the patent expires patent protection can be sought immediately.
 This does not apply to medical devices or therapeutic devices